SmartGridready/SmartGridready.github.io/source/content/sgr-certification.rst

     For detail information about :term:`External Interface Definition` files see :ref:`product-description-eid`

-3. Apply for a SmartGridready certification.
+3. Apply for a SmartGridready declaration.

-Certification labels for :term:`Communicator` devices
+Declaration labels for :term:`Communicator` devices
 -----------------------------------------------------

-As a :term:`Communicator` supplier you can certify your :term:`Communicator` devices and get the SmartGridready label.
+As a :term:`Communicator` supplier you can declare your :term:`Communicator` devices and get the SmartGridready label.

-There are several possibilities to get your product certified.
+There are several possibilities to get your product declared.

 1. Integrate SmartGridready capability into your devices.
 There are several possibilities to achieve this: